Adjusters, Underwriters and Other Insurer Employees

-- Direct Writers Insurance companies that sell policies directly to insurance buyers without the use of intermediaries (agents or brokers) are called direct writers.
-These insurers typically interface with customers via the telephone or a website.
-Some maintain sales offices where customers may come to purchase policies.
-An example of a direct writer is Nationwide Insurance.
+- Direct Writers.
+Sell policies directly to insurance buyers without the use of intermediaries (agents or brokers).
+Direct writers interface with customers mainly via the telephone or a website.
+An example is GEICO.

-- Exclusive Agency Insurer Some insurers sell their products through exclusive agents, meaning agents that work exclusively for them.
+- Exclusive Agency Insurers.
+Sell their products through captive (exclusive) agents, meaning agents contracted to sell their products only.
 Examples are Farmers Insurance and State Farm.

 Insurance Company Employees

 Here are the main jobs performed by employees of property/casualty insurance companies.
 As noted below, these jobs do not exist in all companies.